100 Notable alumni of

 -

-John B. King Jr. is an American educator, civil servant and former government official who is the President and CEO of The Education Trust.
-A member of the Democratic Party, he served as the 10th United States Secretary of Education from July 2016 to January 2017 under President Barack Obama.
-On April 20, 2021, King launched his campaign to become the Democratic nominee for governor of Maryland.
+John B. King Jr. is an American educator, civil servant, and former state and federal government official who is the 15th Chancellor of the State University of New York (SUNY).
+He previously served as President & CEO of The Education Trust, a national civil rights nonprofit which seeks to identify and close opportunity and achievement gaps for students from preschool through college.
+A member of the Democratic Party, he served as the 10th United States Secretary of Education from January 1, 2015 to January 4, 2016, under President Barack Obama.
+In April 2021, King announced that he would be running for the Democratic nomination in the 2022 Maryland gubernatorial election, but came in sixth place in the primary election, losing to Baltimore author Wes Moore.

 -